FALLEN by Jean Shin

 After the forty-foot hemlock trunk was salvaged and placed horizontally on a pair of boulders, the artist led a team of volunteers and staff in a ceremonial debarking using historic hand tools provided by Tracy Cate.
 This re-enactment of the nineteenth-century practices of Catskills tanneries invited an intimate reflection of the long life of this 140-year-old tree and mourning of thousands of historic eastern hemlocks destroyed in pursuit of the bark’s tannins.
 The rescued bark was carefully assembled beneath the trunk in its shadow.
 Jean Shin’s final intervention follows, enshrouding the trunk in leather remnants, with the material that was the cause of local deforestation and was itself another tragic consequence of these extractive practices.
 These entangled histories of collective loss unfold in Shin’s public artwork that honors the single fallen tree.

 This exhibition has been generously funded by support to The Olana Partnership for the Novak-Ferber Exhibitions Fund.
-With additional support by the Faculty Development Fund of Pratt Institute.
+With additional support from The Coby Foundation and the Faculty Development Fund of Pratt Institute.

 This exhibition was made possible by the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.